Pool Deck Cracks & Why They Happen

 Small cracks in pool decks aren’t usually a cause for concern because pool decks are subject to cracking over time.
 It’s just the nature of the beast.
 When you mix soil, concrete, and lots of water, cracks are bound to happen at some point.
 However, it is important to understand why pool deck cracks can happen so that you can help avoid foundation problems and expensive repairs in the future.

 Adverse Weather Conditions

-Whenever there is heavy rain or precipitation, there is a chance for soil to expand, which is typically the main cause for concrete cracks.
+Whenever there is heavy rain or precipitation, there is a chance for soil to expand, which is typically the main cause of concrete cracks.
 And although we don’t see a ton of snow in Arkansas, any water that sits and freezes around the pool area can cause issues as well.
 When water freezes, it expands.
 This expansion is what can cause the concrete to crack, because it puts a lot of pressure on the concrete, just as swelling soil does from beneath.
 On the other hand, if the environment is dry, like in the summer months, the soil surrounding concrete will contract.
-When the soil shrinks, it can leave a gap between the base of the concrete and the top of the soil, causing the concrete to sink to ground-level.
+When the soil shrinks, it can leave a gap between the base of the concrete and the top of the soil, causing the concrete to sink to ground level.

 Failure to Seal Small Pool Deck Cracks

 Concrete is a porous surface so water will eventually make its way through the concrete to the soil below if it does not evaporate quickly.
 Failing to seal small cracks in your pool deck will only make it easier for water to seep into the soil beneath your pool deck.
 So when you notice a few small cracks, be sure to seal them right away in an attempt to avoid any further cracking.

 Slope Creep and Ground Water Levels